 - ProBlogger.
 Many freelance writers swear by this job board.
 It updates its listings daily and always has a variety of quality freelance writing jobs available.

 - Work at Home Adventures.
-This job board includes a variety of work from home jobs, but also includes freelance writing gigs.
+Our job board includes a variety of work from home jobs, but also includes freelance writing gigs.

 - Work from Home Happiness.
 The owner of this board adds freelance writing gigs to the board as she finds them.
 Search by keyword to find freelance writing jobs.